Skytuna/developer-portfolio-template/README.md

 # Developer Portfolio Template

-A project for lazy developers (like me) who postpone creating a portfolio website.
-Nothing too fancy yet better than nothing.
+A template to create a portfolio website.
+Nothing too fancy.

 ## Screenshots